Rahmanism/NetChanger/README.md

 # What happened recently?
 [x] Some small bugs fixed in profile operations
-    (finding a profile moved to a single method converts everything to lower to search).
+&nbsp;&nbsp;&nbsp;&nbsp;(finding a profile moved to a single method converts everything to lower to search).
 [x] Some bugs fixed in deleting a profile.
 [x] Bug in no default profiel fixed.
 [x] Mangae profiles form updates after editing now.